viktor-ko/GeoJSON_Cleaner_Dashboard/README.md

 ![Screenshot 2025-06-11 174638](https://github.com/user-attachments/assets/5c936744-5ac0-42bf-b8ca-4a1f055460d1)
 # GeoJSON Cleaner Dashboard

-A prototype of Streamlit app for easy cleaning and geometry fixing of GeoJSON files and previewing on a leaflet map.
+A prototype of [Streamlit app](https://geojson-cleaner.streamlit.app/) for automated cleaning and geometry fixing of GeoJSON files and previewing on a leaflet map.

 ---